 David Flitcroft warns Barnsley players against complacency

-Barnsley boss David Flitcroft is refusing to get carried away despite seeing his side claim a sixth Championship win in seven games courtesy of a 3-2 win at Middlesbrough.
+David Flitcroft is refusing to get carried away despite Barnsley claiming a sixth win in seven games at Middlesbrough.

 Substitute Jason Scotland ultimately proved to be the match winner for the relegation-threatened Tykes with his third goal in as many games.